subtle-seattle/test_blog2/content/posts/Teneriffe.md

 ![](/uploads/img_1632.jpg)

-Make sure you are wearing hiking boots with a good grip to keep your feet and ankles happy.
+Make sure you are wearing hiking boots with good grip to keep your feet and ankles happy.

 **Note:**  In case you aren’t wearing sturdy shoes, feel free to skip the rocky part of the hike as it can get dangerous with loose rocks, especially if it is rainy.

 ![](/uploads/img_1699.jpg)

-Also, if you are hiking in the peak of summer, its quite possible that the falls have dried **(BUMMER ALERT)**.
+Also, if you are hiking in the peak of summer, its quite possible that the Falls have dried **(BUMMER ALERT)**.

-So, if you feel like you’ve had enough of a good view and ROCKS, don’t be shy to turn around and call it a day.
-(We did see some wiser folks doing this.)
+We went on a partly cloudy summer day and we were glad.

+The weather was fairly pleasant ‘cause oh boy, you’ll work up a good sweat till the time you think you’ve reached!

 ![](/uploads/img_1645.jpg)

-We went on a partly cloudy summer day and we were glad.

-It was fairly pleasant ‘cause oh boy, you’ll work up a good sweat till the time you think you’ve reached.
+So, if you feel like you’ve had enough of a good view and rocks, don’t be shy to turn around and call it a day.
+(We did see some wiser folks doing this)

 ![](/uploads/img_1645-pano.jpg)

 The shot above was not exactly taken from the actual Teneriffe Falls viewpoint but from a point about half a mile on the way back.

-**Note:** Since we hiked in August (peak summer), the fall was completely dry and hence, underwhelming.
+**Note:** Since we hiked in August, the fall was completely dry and hence, underwhelming.
 So, unless you're interested in huge rocks stacked upon one another - there isn't much there.

 ![](/uploads/img_20220827_123750.jpg)